vinayn2004/SentimentAnalysis-on-Restuarant-reviews/READMEE.md

 7.Visualization: Presenting the sentiment analysis results through visualizations, aiding restaurant owners and managers in understanding customer feedback.

-Overall, the project aims to assist restaurants in making data-driven decisions to enhance customer experiences, improve service quality, and boost customer satisfaction by analyzing and acting upon sentimentsexpressed in reviews.
+Overall, the project aims to assist restaurants in making data-driven decisions to enhance customer experiences, improve service quality, and boost customer satisfaction by analyzing and acting upon sentimentsexpressed in reviews